How to buy a Dive Computer

 Freediving:

 This is a relatively new mode.
 This mode is designed for freedivers (no tank breath-hold diving).
-Not all dive computer have this option so if you believe you will be free diving as well as scuba diving then you will need to find a computer that does both.
+Not all dive computers have this option so if you believe you will be free diving as well as scuba diving then you will need to find a computer that does both.
 This mode will also lock you out of scuba diving for an extended period.

 Different Tech Modes: